Zoten64/The-Harbor-Hearth/README.md

     Should have

-18. As a logged in customer I can ask a question so that an employee can answer it
+18. As a customer I can contact the Harbor Hearth using a form on their website so I can have any inquires answered
-    - AC1: Customer should be able to ask a question on a dedicated page
+    - AC1: The form should work
-    - AC2: Customer should be notified when theyr question has been approved

-    Must have

-19. As a customer I can look at previously asked questions so I can see if my question has been answered before:
+    - AC2: The form should have a category option so the right person can answer it
-    - AC1: Customer should be able to visit a page with questions and answers
+    - AC3: The form should have a title, content and email field
+    - AC4: If the user is logged in the email should automatically be filled in with the option to change it
-    - AC2: Customer should be able to search for a question
+    - AC5: A confirmation email should be sent to the customer upon submission

-    Must have
+    Could have

 ### Employee

-20. As an employee I can view orders made by customers so that I can serve them
+19. As an employee I can view orders made by customers so that I can serve them
     - AC1: Website should have a separate page, accessable only to employees and the owner, where a list of customer orders can be viewed
     - AC2: Orders should expire and be archived after a certain amount of time

     Must have

-21. As an employee I can cancel inapporpriate orders so that I don't have to serve them
+20. As an employee I can cancel inapporpriate orders so that I don't have to serve them
     - AC1: Employee's should be able to view an order and be able to delete it.
     - AC2: Employee should be prompted to confirm the deletion
     - AC3: An email should be sent to the person who ordered explaining why

     Should have

-22. As an employee I can answer questions submitted by users so that I can help them
+21. As an employee I can see a list of questions and messages submitted by customers through the contact form so that I may assist them
-    - AC1: Employee should be able to view questions
-    - AC2: Employee should be able to answer and approve questions

-    Must have

-23. As an employee I can delete inappropriate questions so I don't have to answer them
-    - AC1: Questions should have a delete button
+    - AC1: The employee only part of the website should feature a page where employees can answer questions
-    - AC2: Employee should be prompted to confirm deletion
+    - AC2: The answer should be sent to the customer via email

-    Should have
+    Could have

 ### Admin

-24. As an administrator I have access to an admin dashboard so I can manage the data on the site
+22. As an administrator I have access to an admin dashboard so I can manage the data on the site
     - AC1: The Django admin dashboard should have all models registered
     - AC2: The administrator should be able to delete and add data

     Must have

-25. As an administrator I can create employee accounts so I can grant them access to specific features
+23. As an administrator I can create employee accounts so I can grant them access to specific features
     - AC1: The Django admin dashboard should have an option called "employee account" when creating/changing an account

     Must have

-26. As an administrator I can create formatted blog posts of news and important information so I can keep my customers updated
+24. As an administrator I can create formatted blog posts of news and important information so I can keep my customers updated
     - AC1: The administratot creating a blog post should allow the use of HTML formatting

     Should have

-27. As an administrator I can easily change the price of items on the menu so that I can keep it up to date
+25. As an administrator I can easily change the price of items on the menu so that I can keep it up to date
     - AC1: The administrator should be able to change the prices from the admin panel

     Must have

-28. As an administrator I can easily add and remove items from the menu
+26. As an administrator I can easily add and remove items from the menu
     - AC1: The administrator should be able to add and remove items in the admin panel

     Must have